-- 1. Press the (Directory) key or a softkey configured with Directory functionality to enter the Directory. - 2.
-If no external sources are configured, simply press the Add New softkey. or If external Directory sources are configured/enabled and if the Local Directory contains contacts, press an entry in the list and press the Add New softkey. - 3.
-Under the Identity tab, press the desired field and using the on-screen keyboard input the first name, last name, job title, and organization of the respective contact.
+- 1. Press the (Directory) key or a softkey configured with Directory functionality to enter the Directory. - If no external sources are configured, simply press the Add New softkey. or If external Directory sources are configured/enabled and if the Local Directory contains contacts,

+3. Under the Identity tab, press the desired field and using the on-screen keyboard input the first name, last name, job title, and organization of the respective contact.